dinocosta/dino.codes.next/DEVLOG.md

+## 2023-04-27

+* Learned about [Dynamic Import](https://nextjs.org/docs/advanced-features/dynamic-import) in Next.JS and managed
+	to build the `/sketches/[id].js` page, where each sketch's .js file is loaded dynamically taking into account the identifier in the path.

 ## 2023-04-26

 * Removed `pages/_document.js` in favour of a `<Layout>` component.
 The font is also set at the component level,